 Intravenous self-administration studies require the longest patency of any type of catheterized rodent study.
 Furthermore, these are behavioral studies, so the animals must be as healthy and as free of restraint as possible to give you the best data.
 These are not the kind of studies where you want to cut corners with homemade non-sterile catheters or a makeshift surgical suite.

 Using a Vascular Access Button™ with a sterile, round-tip polyurethane catheter is a great start for both rat and mouse IVSA.
 The combination will give you the longest documented patency of any rodent device, the ability to group house, and quick, clean connection and disconnection.
 Once you have set up a reliable connection to the catheter, you will need to optimize your tether lengths and have a smoothly rotating swivel and sensitive counter-balance to minimize tether problems and its impact on behavior.
-And, just as important as the equipment, you will need a dedicated, clean operating area with equipment that is designed for microsurgery and a well-trained surgeon who follows strict aseptic procedures.
+Finally, just as important as the equipment, you will need aseptic access and maintenance with pharmaceutical-grade flush and lock solutions to achieve patency and successful study outcomes.